 Alcohol has the ability to displace nutrients.
 Not only through its negative impact on their digestion and absorption, but also because nutrients are used up significantly as we process alcohol.
 Alcohol consumption can contribute to B vitamin insufficiencies, especially folate (B9) and certain fat-soluble vitamins such as A, E and K. Over time this can impact the efficiency of how our cells function leading to almost any type of symptom or condition.

-Certain alcohol choices may be seen as more favorable than others, particularly if your goal is minimising calorie consumption at the same time as enjoying a few drinks with friends.
-For instance bitters, lagers, ciders, cocktails etc are all typically going to have far more calories than say vodka and soda water flavoured and sweetened naturally with fresh fruit only and taken as a long drink.
+Certain alcohol choices may be seen as more favourable than others, particularly if your goal is minimising calorie consumption at the same time as enjoying a few drinks with friends.
+For instance, bitter, lager, cider, sugary cocktails etc are all going to have far more calories than say vodka and soda water flavoured and sweetened naturally with fresh fruit only and taken as a long drink.
 You may also consider watering down certain drinks or having a drink of water at the start of the night and between drinks as well.
 These are all mindful ways of reducing alcohol intake.

 Can you think of other ways you could modify and reduce your alcohol intake?
-I find most people are able to come up with some pretty inventive ways of reducing alcohol intake, whether the amount when drinking or perhaps deciding in what situations and with whom they might enjoy alcohol and what situations they might remove it to help reduce the overall amount consumed.
+I find most people are able to come up with some pretty inventive ways of reducing alcohol intake.
+Here are a few tips that could help you reduce your alcohol intake mindfully:

 What is moderate drinking?

 I find the term eating “everything in moderation” or “moderate drinking” a little loose as it leaves a lot down to individual interpretation.
 My version of moderation may differ from yours and my version of moderate drinking may even differ depending on whom I am socialising with at the time!
 Moderate drinking with my wife or family might be 1-2 drinks, whereas moderate with my old university pals might be more like 4-8 drinks.